Best practices

 The above three event handlers (callbacks) are executed in event-loops, therefore, running blocking code in them blocks event-loops, which means that the subsequent tasks will have to wait for the preceding blocking event handlers to complete before they get executed.

-To avoid blocking event-loops, asynchronize your blocking code, for example by starting a goroutine with your blocking code and invoking c.AsyncWrite() or c.AsyncWritev() to send response data to the peer endpoint.
+To avoid blocking event-loops, asynchronize your blocking code, for example by starting a goroutine with your blocking code and invoking Conn.AsyncWrite() or Conn.AsyncWritev() to send response data to the peer endpoint.

 If you're not familiar with how gnet works, go back and read this.